Health in Finland: Maternal mortality

-Finland is one of the countries that achieved the lowest maternal mortality ratio.
-After 2010 only 3 mothers die annually for every 100,000 births.
+Finland is one of the countries that has achieved the lowest maternal mortality ratio.
+After 2010, only three mothers die annually for every 100,000 births.

 Child and infant mortality

 The proposed SDG target for aims to end, by 2030, preventable deaths of newborns and children under 5 years of age, with all countries aiming to reduce neonatal mortality to at least as low as 12 deaths per 1,000 live births and under-5 mortality to at least as low as 25 deaths per 1,000 live births.

-In Finland, the mortality of under 5 years of age was 6.6 deaths per 1,000 live births in 1990, and 2.2 in 2019, and under 1 year of age it was 5.6 deaths per 1,000 live births in 1990 and 1.8 in 2019.
+In Finland, the mortality of under 5 years of age was 6.8 deaths per 1,000 live births in 1990, and 2.3 in 2021, and under 1 year of age it was 5.7 deaths per 1,000 live births in 1990 and 1.8 in 2021.

-Life expectancy at birth was 82 in Finland in 2019.
-Among males the life expectancy was 79 and among females 85.
+Life expectancy at birth was 81.5 in Finland in 2021.
+Among males the life expectancy was 79 and among females 84.1.

-Due to the high life expectancy at birth and low maternal and under-5 child mortality rates it is fair to say that the health care system is effective in Finland.

-Vaccination program in Finland
+Vaccination program

-In Finland there is the national vaccination program, which is very comprehensive.
-Child health clinics, school health care and local health centers offer vaccinations against 12 different diseases for every child, free of charge.
+In Finland, there is a comprehensive national vaccination program.
+Child health clinics, school healthcare and local health centers offer vaccinations against 12 different diseases for every child, free of charge.

-HPV vaccines were given first for girls, but from 2020 HPV vaccines are also offered for boys.

-For adults, the vaccination program recommends giving booster doses of tetanus and diphtheria on a set schedule, and other vaccines are boosted if it is necessary.

-Free influenza vaccines are offered every year for the vulnerable groups and other risk groups.
+HPV vaccines were given first to girls, but as of 2020, HPV vaccines are also offered to boys.
+For adults, the vaccination program recommends giving booster doses of tetanus and diphtheria on a set schedule, and other vaccines as boosters if necessary.
+Free influenza vaccines are offered every year for vulnerable groups and those at risk.
+In 2009, the rotavirus vaccination was introduced and added to the national vaccination program.
+Before that, rotaviruses caused many outbreaks of diarrhea every year.
+Over 11,000 children under 5 years old required healthcare services such as hospitalisations and outpatient visits during the biggest outbreaks.

-A well-organized vaccination program and good vaccine coverage of the population has been one of the significant factors reducing severe diseases and communicable diseases in Finland.